- HEALTH & NUTRITION

-Best energy supplements: what is the best supplement for energy?
+Best energy boosting supplements: what is the best supplement for energy?

 If you’re considering taking an energy supplement, step away from the caffeine and the jitters it comes with.
 The best energy supplements may surprise you!

 Sick of feeling like you barely have enough energy to get through the day?
-You’re not alone.
-Busy schedules and non-stop activities leave many people feeling depleted on a daily basis and looking for a way to find some extra energy, usually in the form of sugary energy drinks that give you a short-term pick-me-up before the inevitable crash back to feeling a lack of energy.
+You're not alone.
+The physical and mental stress of busy schedules and non-stop activities leave many people feeling depleted on a daily basis and looking for a way to find some extra energy, usually in the form of sugary energy drinks that give you a short-term pick-me-up before the inevitable crash back to feeling a lack of energy.

 What are examples of popular energy supplements?

-The best energy supplements vary slightly from person to person, as each supplement works differently and is designed to address loss of energy in specific areas.
-However, there are a few energy supplements that are likely to help most individuals no matter what the cause of their energy depletion may be, especially since the dietary supplements that made it to this list fight fatigue with natural energy boosting strategies to kick tiredness to the curb.
+The best energy supplements vary slightly from person to person, as vitamins and supplements work differently and are designed to address the loss of energy in specific areas.
+However, there are a few energy supplements that are likely to help most individuals no matter what the cause of their energy depletion may be, especially since the dietary supplements that made it to this list fight fatigue with natural energy-boosting strategies to kick tiredness to the curb.

-As we age, levels of CoQ10 in the body can begin to decline, and free radicals are able to cause more damage.
+As we age, levels of CoQ10 in the body can begin to decline, it can't produce energy as efficiently as it used to, and free radicals are able to cause more damage.
 As a result, the cells start spending energy trying to repair damage caused by free radicals.
-People may begin to experience fatigue as a result of oxidative stress, which occurs as a result of excess free radicals, reduced cellular energy and diminished cellular repair.
+People may begin to experience fatigue as a result of oxidative stress, which occurs as a result of excess free radicals, reduced cellular energy, and diminished cellular repair.

 If you'd prefer to get CoQ10 from your diet, the food source with the highest levels of CoQ10 is organ meat – hope you like liver and onions (you'll need to eat a LOT)!

 The B vitamin complex, especially vitamin B6 and vitamin B12, are also part of the process of cellular respiration.
-Vitamin B12 deficiencies make people more likely to experience a red blood cell deficiency, which can cause weakness and fatigue, and a decline in energy levels.
+Vitamin B12 deficiencies make people more likely to experience a deficiency in red blood cells, which can cause weakness and fatigue, and a decline in energy.

 Vitamin B12 supplements could improve energy levels if you are vitamin B12 deficient, but it has not been shown to increase energy levels in people with adequate levels of B12.

-Ashwagandha is a nootropic adaptogen that has been used as a medicinal herb in Indian Ayurvedic Medicine for thousands of years to help improve energy.
+Ashwagandha is a nootropic adaptogen that has been used as a medicinal herb in Indian Ayurvedic Medicine for thousands of years to avoid physical and mental fatigue and for energy boost.
 People who take it report feelings of increased energy and alleviated stress.
-It is believed that ashwagandha works by lowering the body’s perceived level of stress and restlessness by reducing levels of cortisol, a hormone that is increased as a result of stress.
+It is believed that ashwagandha works by lowering the body's perceived level of stress and restlessness by reducing levels of cortisol, a hormone that is increased as a result of stress.
 Lower levels of stress and restlessness appear to correspond to a boost in energy levels, particularly when it comes to mental burnout.

 As we mentioned earlier in our quick explanation about ATP (adenosine triphosphate), it's the main source of fuel for the cells, and in turn, the body.
 As the body uses ATP, it begins to break down and becomes ADP (adenosine diphosphate) when it loses a phosphate group.
 Creatine contains phosphate of its own and can give its phosphate to ADP, allowing it to become ATP to be used by the body for energy again.
 Improving the fuel that goes into cells can have some pre-workout energy benefits.